-Our goal is to stabilize the switched system.
-To do this, we could simply test whether the online measurements $(U^{\textnormal{on}}_-, X^{\textnormal{on}})$ are informative for uniform stabilization with decay rate~$\lambda$.
+Recall that we aim at stabilizing the switched system.
+Using the previously derived results, we could simply test whether the online measurements $(U^{\textnormal{on}}_-, X^{\textnormal{on}})$ are informative for uniform stabilization with decay rate~$\lambda$.
 However, the initialization data gives us additional information that can be exploited: we know that the true system is contained in $\Sigma^i\cap\Sigma^{\textnormal{on}}$ for at least one $i\in\calP$.
 If we could uniquely determine which of the $p$ different systems has generated the online measurements $(U_-^{\textnormal{on}},X^{\textnormal{on}})$, we can then apply the stabilizing controller found in the initialization step.
 The notion of data compatibility plays a key role in achieving this goal.

-\begin{definition}[Data compatibility] The data pairs $(U_-^1,X^1)$ and $(U_-^2,X^2)$ are \textit{compatible} if there exists a system that is consistent with both, that is, $\Sigma^1\cap\Sigma^2\neq\emptyset$. \end{definition}
+\begin{definition}[Data compatibility] The data pairs $(U_-^i,X^i)$ and $(U_-^j,X^j)$ are \textit{compatible} if there exists a system that is consistent with both, that is, $\Sigma^i\cap\Sigma^j\neq\emptyset$. \end{definition}

 We are interested in determining the active mode of the system from the online measurements.

 \begin{definition}[Informativity for mode detection] Given initialization data $\{(U_-^i,X^i)\}_{i\in\calP}$, the online measurements $(U_-^{\textnormal{on}},X^{\textnormal{on}})$ are \emph{informative for mode detection} if $(U_-^{\textnormal{on}},X^{\textnormal{on}})$ and $(U_-^i,X^i)$ are compatible for exactly one $i\in\calP$. \end{definition}